 ALU Instructions#

-Add additional ALU operations that are not included in the base ISA.
+Add multiple additional ALU operations that are not included in the base ISA.
 Some ideas for new operations include:

-• orr Logical OR
+• xor Logical XOR

 • not Invert all bits of the register